One Pot Red Beans and Rice is an easy and affordable recipe that the entire family will love. Get a taste of the south in under 30 minutes!

 Today we’re talking quick-fix, super simple dinner recipes that require just ONE pot to cook the entire meal.

-That said, One Pot Red Beans and Rice is about to go into heavy rotation at my house!
+That said, One Pot Red Beans and Rice is in heavy rotation at my house!

 One Pot Red Beans and Rice is an easy and affordable one pot dish that the entire family will love.
 Get a taste of the south in under 30 minutes! | iowagirleats.com